Meet the Instructors

 Priya has worked in both pottery and education since the 1980s.
 Her home studio, “Windring”, specialized in mid-range porcelain functional ware, and she has given workshops and classes in pottery to young people from 6 to 14.

 With 24 years of experience teaching a wide range of subjects in both English and French, Priya continues to enjoy sharing her love of clay and learning.

-Priya will be teaching our after school sessions, which start in November 2013.
+Priya is teaching our after school sessions.

 After having completed both Primary and Secondary School education in Peterborough, Scott Walker attended post-secondary school at Sheridan College School of Design in the early 1970’s.
 Scott was involved in many qualitative, enriching design, and art-based courses.
 It was the Ceramic Studio, however, which he found most captivating.